n-ivkovic/tspreed/README.md

 ## Portability

 tspreed 'officially' supports GNU-based, BSD-based, and BusyBox-based systems only due to POSIX-compliance issues described below.
-This does not mean the script will not work on other Unix-like systems or portability is not treated as a priority, however this does mean compatibility is not guaranteed on unsupported systems.
+This does not mean the script is guaranteed to not work on other Unix-like systems or issues specific to those systems will not be addressed, merely it is unknown how well supported the script is on other Unix-like systems.

-tspreed attempts to adhere to [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) (a.k.a.
+tspreed attempts to comply with [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) (a.k.a.
 SUSv3 or POSIX.1-2001) in order to be portable across Unix-like systems.
 However, **the script must utilize at least one of the below non-compliant features or commands** and will exit with an error if none are supported:

 * `date(1)` - Can return nanoseconds via the '%N' format.
 * `sleep(1)` - Supports the use of fractional values for the time operand to represent units of time less than 1 second.